Craftware/aws-lambda-unzip/README.md

 # aws-lambda-unzip
-Function for AWS Lambda to extract zip files uploaded to S3
+Java 8 Function for AWS Lambda to extract zip files uploaded to S3

 Files are extracted in place in the same bucket as where the zip file was uploaded.
 Any files present with the same name are overwritten.
 The zip file is deleted at the end of the operation.